-The consequence, according to Keith Ferdinando450, is a fatal compromise of the dominant religion's integrity.
+The consequence, according to Keith Ferdinando49, is a fatal compromise of the dominant religion's integrity.
 Syncretism is not new to the church; it has been an issue since the first century, concerned with both practices and teachings.
 Syncretic teachings have been referred to as heretic (heresy - religious heresy).
-In his work, 'Encyclopaedia of Heresies and Heretics', Clifton451 indicates that the word "heresy" comes from "haeresis", a Latin transliteration of the Greek word originally meaning, 'choosing', 'choice', 'course of action', or in an extended sense a sect or school of thought, which by the first century came to denote warring factions and the party spirit.
-Heresy eventually became regarded as a departure from orthodoxy, a sense in which heterodoxy was already in Christian use soon after the year 100.452
+In his work, 'Encyclopaedia of Heresies and Heretics', Clifton50 indicates that the word "heresy" comes from "haeresis", a Latin transliteration of the Greek word originally meaning, 'choosing', 'choice', 'course of action', or in an extended sense a sect or school of thought, which by the first century came to denote warring factions and the party spirit.
+Heresy eventually became regarded as a departure from orthodoxy, a sense in which heterodoxy was already in Christian use soon after the year 100.51

-Heresy is used today to denote the formal denial of a core doctrine of the Christian faith453 It is distinguished from both apostasy454 and schism455.
-Early attacks upon alleged heresies formed the matter of
+Heresy is used today to denote the formal denial of a core doctrine of the Christian faith52 It is distinguished from both apostasy53 and schism54.
+Early attacks upon alleged heresies formed the matter of Tertullian's Prescription against Heretics55 (in 44 chapters, written from Rome), and of Irenaeus' Against Heresies56 (ca 180, in five volumes).
+The letters of Ignatius of Antioch and Polycarp of Smyrna warned about mixing Judaism with Christianity, as did

-450 Ferdinando, Keith.
+49 Ferdinando, Keith.
 "Sickness and Syncretism in the African Context".
 In Billington, Antony; Turner, Max (eds.).
 Mission and Meaning: Essays Presented to Peter Cotterell (PDF).
 Paternoster Press.
 (1995). p.
 272.

-451 Clifton, Chas S. (1992).
+50 Clifton, Chas S. (1992).
 Encyclopedia of Heresies and Heretics.
 New York: Barnes and Noble Books.

-452 Jostein Ådna (editor), The Formation of the Early Church (Mohr Siebeck 2005),p.
+51 Jostein Ådna (editor), The Formation of the Early Church (Mohr Siebeck 2005), p.
 342

-453 J.D Douglas (ed).
+52 J.D Douglas (ed).
 The New International Dictionary of the Christian Church Paternoster Press/ Zondervan, Exeter/Grand Rapids 1974, art Heresy

-454 Apostasy (Greek: ἀποστασία ápostasía, "a defection or revolt") is the formal disaffiliation from, abandonment of, or renunciation of a religion by a person.
+53 Apostasy (Greek: ἀποστασία ápostasía, "a defection or revolt") is the formal disaffiliation from, abandonment of, or renunciation of a religion by a person.
 It can also be defined within the broader context of embracing an opinion that is contrary to one's previous religious beliefs.
 One who undertakes apostasy is known as an apostate.
 Undertaking apostasy is called apostatizing (or apostasizing - also spelled apostacizing).
 The term apostasy is used by sociologists to mean the renunciation and criticism of, or opposition to, a person's former religion, in a technical sense, with no pejorative connotation.

-455 A schism is a division between people, usually belonging to an organization, movement, or religious denomination.
-The word is most frequently applied to a split in what had previously been a single religious body, such as the East-West Schism
+54 A schism is a division between people, usually belonging to an organization, movement, or religious denomination.
+The word is most frequently applied to a split in what had previously been a single religious body, such as the East-West Schism or the Great Western Schism.
+It is also used of a split within a non-religious organization or movement or, more broadly, of a separation between two or more people, be it brothers, friends, lovers, etc.